mathebuddy/mathebuddy-compiler/README.md

 - `Sections`

-  A level can be separated into secions (headlines).
+  A level can be separated into sections (headlines).
 Example:

   ```
   My Section @sec:myLabel